 Dedelin, your liege and your friend.

 Vivenna looked away from the letter.
 The room’s silence seemed too perfect to her.
-She wanted to yell, to scream at the letter and her father, who was no so far away.
+She wanted to yell, to scream at the letter and her father, who was now so far away.
 And yet, she could not.
 She had been trained for better.
 Tantrums were useless, not to mention ostentatious.
 Don’t draw attention to yourself.
 Don’t set yourself above others.
 He who makes himself high will be cast down low.

-What of he who murders one of his daughters to save the other one?
+What of he who murders one of his daughters to save the other?